-The classification of airflow limitation severity in COPD (see Table) uses specific spirometric cut-points for purposes of simplicity.
-Spirometry should be performed after the administration of an adequate dose of at least one short-acting inhaled bronchodilator in order to minimize variability.
+The classification of airflow limitation severity in COPD (see Table) uses specific spirometric cut-points for purposes

-It should be noted that there is only a weak correlation between FEV1, symptoms and impairment of a patient's health status.
-For this reason, formal symptomatic assessment is required.
+It should be noted that there is only a weak correlation between FEV1, symptoms and impairment of a patient's health status. $\frac{52,53}{100}$ For this reason, formal symptomatic assessment is required.